DevonXDal/Digital-Portfolio/README.md

 # Digital-Portfolio

 This is a digital portfolio meant to show off my current skills along with how my skills have grown in the past.

+***NOTE:*** **This project makes use of code from the OpenIddict sample project, Velusia, which is licensed under the Apache 2.0 license**
+See Velusia and its license here: [View OpenIddict Sample Projects](https://github.com/openiddict/openiddict-samples)

 ## Tools and Frameworks Used